 Ayurveda doctors practice 'Nadi Parikshan', a technique where they hold the wrist of the patient to listen to his or her heartbeat to understand the 'Doshic' imbalance within the body that led to the health problem.
 On the basis of diagnosis, they prescribe the treatment that is unique to the individual.

 Ayurveda has manifold practises that include herbal remedies, massages, yoga, and rejuvenation therapies.
 It encompasses guidelines on how to live a healthy life, which focus on a healthy daily routine, diet, lifestyle choices and more.
 Its methods are directed towards unleashing the creative potential of each individual's unique body constitution.

-Ayurveda lays emphasis on the maintenance of health & prevention of diseases through prescribed practices such as :
+Ayurveda emphasises the maintenance of health & prevention of diseases through prescribed practises such as:

-Rasayana—rejuvenation therapies to boost immunity and develop healthy body tissues using herbal remedies.
+- Rasayana— These signify rejuvenation therapies to boost immunity and develop healthy bodily tissues using herbal remedies.

 - Achar Rasayana— A part of the 'Rasayana' therapy that focuses on the code of conduct and behaviour to help with psychosomatic diseases.
 The term ‘Psychosomatic’ implies the connection of the body with the mind.

 In today's world, most health problems and lifestyle-related disorders are a result of psychosomatic disturbances.
 Treating psychosomatic disorders have always been included in Ayurveda.
 The science of life offers numerous treatments to resolve innumerable health problems and prescribes medication and treatment using this approach.
 For example, Yoga, defined as the ‘union’ of the body and mind, is a somatic practice that has existed in Ayurveda for ages.
 Practices like meditation and pranayama have also emerged from this, and are now widely being practised all over the world.